miklevin/MikeLev.in/_posts/2023-05-15-how-to-nurture-not-be-emotionally-bankrupt-the-art-of-listening.md

 headline: "Discovering the Power of Emotional Intelligence: My Journey to Becoming an Emotional Superhero"
 description: Learn how to nurture relationships and not be emotionally bankrupt with the art of listening.
 Discover the five basic skills of emotional intelligence and how to apply them in relationships.
 Get inspired by the stories of Nelson Mandela, Martin Luther King Jr., and Gandhi.
 Find out how to make people feel good about themselves and rise to the occasion with emotional intelligence superpowers.
 keywords: AI-world, crawlers, log files, Github Jekyll, JavaScript-based analytics, browser automation, AI-bots, DMZ, Linux services, Microsoft, systemd, Jupyter Notebook server, JupyterLab server, GNU screen, .bash_profile, Python script, useragent, primary key, radar effect, SEO, Google Podcasts, Martin, Gary, Mike, Emotional Intelligence Superpowers, Marc Brackett, Talks at Google, emotional
-categories: systemd, browser automation, seo, microsoft
+categories: microsoft, seo, browser automation, systemd
 permalink: /blog/how-to-nurture-not-be-emotionally-bankrupt-the-art-of-listening/
 layout: post
 group: blog